ethereum/fe/docs/src/quickstart/deploy_contract.md

 Notice that the command doesn't need to provide a private key simply because we are not sending an actual transaction.

-The response arrives in the form of hex encoded bytes padded with zeroes:
+The response arrives in the form of hex-encoded bytes padded with zeroes:

 ```sh
 0x000000000000000000000000000000000000000000000000000000000000002000000000000000000000000000000000000000000000000000000000000000087765203c33204665000000000000000000000000000000000000000000000000
 ```

-Foundry provides a builtin method to convert this hex string into human-readable ASCII.
+Foundry provides a built-in method to convert this hex string into human-readable ASCII.
 You can do this as follows:

 ```sh
 cast to_ascii "0x000000000000000000000000000000000000000000000000000000000000002000000000000000000000000000000000000000000000000000000000000000087765203c33204665000000000000000000000000000000000000000000000000"